+S 3

-S SENATE BILL 413
+SENATE BILL 413

-Short Title: Raise the Age Modifications.
-(Public) Sponsors: Senators D. Davis, Daniel, and Sanderson (Primary Sponsors).
-Referred to: Rules and Operations of the Senate
+Second Edition Engrossed 5/2/19 House Committee Substitute Favorable 7/10/19

-April 1, 2019 1 A BILL TO BE ENTITLED 2 AN ACT TO MAKE CERTAIN MODIFICATIONS TO THE GENERAL STATUTES IN 3 ORDER TO FACILITATE IMPLEMENTATION OF THE LEGISLATION KNOWN AS 4 RAISE THE AGE.
-5 The General Assembly of North Carolina enacts: 6 SECTION 1.(a) G.S.
-7B-1501(7) reads as rewritten: 7 Delinquent juvenile. - 8 9 Any juvenile who, while less than 18 years of age but at least 16 years h.
-10 of age, commits a crime or an infraction under State law or under an ordinance of local government, excluding any misdemeanor or 11 12 infraction violation of the motor vehicle laws, laws under Chapter 20 of the General Statutes, or who commits indirect contempt by a 13 juvenile as defined in G.S.
-5A-31."
-14 SECTION 1.(b) G.S.
-143B-805(6) reads as rewritten: 15 16 Delinquent juvenile. - ''(6)

-b.
-Any juvenile who, while less than 18 years of age but at least 16 years of age, commits a crime or an infraction under State law or under an ordinance of local government, excluding any misdemeanor or infraction violation of the motor vehicle laws, laws under Chapter 20 of the General Statutes, or who commits indirect contempt by a juvenile as defined in G.S.
-5A-31."
+Sponsors: Referred to: April 1, 2019 April 1 2019 April 1, 2017 A BILL TO BE ENTITLED AN ACT TO MAKE CERTAIN MODIFICATIONS TO THE GENERAL STATUTE ORDER TO FACILITATE IMPLEMENTATION OF THE LEGISLATION KNOW RAISE THE AGE.
+The Constal Assembly of North Constinue and store The General Assembly of North Carolina enacts: SECTION 1.(a) G.S.
+7B-1501(7) reads as rewritten: "(7) Delinquent juvenile. - b.
+Any juvenile who, while less than 18 years of age but at least 16 of age, commits a crime or an infraction under State law or undordinance of local government, excluding violation-all violation the motor vehicle laws, laws under Chapter 20 of the General State or who commits indirect contempt by a juvenile as define G.S.
+5A-31." der an ons of atutes, SECTION 1.(b) G.S.
+143B-805(6) reads as rewritten: "(6) Delinquent juvenile. - (b) Beiniquent juvenine. b.
+Any juvenile who, while less than 18 years of age but at least 16 of age, commits a crime or an infraction under State law or under ordinance of local government, excluding violation-all violation the motor vehicle laws, laws under Chapter 20 of the General State or who commits indirect contempt by a juvenile as defin G.S.
+5A-31." der an ons of ututes, SECTION 1.(c) G.S.
+20-106 is recodified as G.S.
+14-71.2.
 SECTION 2.
 G.S.
-7B-1604(b) reads as rewritten:

-"(b) A juvenile (i) who is transferred to and convicted in superior court or (ii) who has previously been convicted in either district or superior court for a felony or a misdemeanor, including excluding a violation of the motor vehicle laws under State law, law other than an offense involving impaired driving, as defined by G.S.
-20-4.01(24a), shall be prosecuted as an adult for any criminal offense the juvenile commits after the district or superior court conviction."
+7B-1604(b) reads as rewritten: "(b) A juvenile (i) who is transferred to and convicted in superior court or (ii) who o has previously been convicted in either district or superior court for a felony or a misdeme including a violation of the motor vehicle laws under State law, shall be prosecuted as an for any criminal offense the juvenile commits after the district or superior court convict juvenile shall be prosecuted as an adult for any criminal offense the juvenile commits a fter a district or superior court conviction if either of the following applies: (1) The juvenile has previously been transferred to and convicted in su perior court.
+The juvenile has previously been convicted in either district or superior for a felony or a misdemeanor.
+Violations of the motor vehicle punishable as a misdemeanor or infraction shall not be considered a conviction for the purposes of this subsection unless the conviction is for an offense involving impaired driving as defined by G.S.
+20-4.01(24a)."